Stout Batwing: Operational history

-The mockup of his first thick winged aircraft design was built at the Widman woodworking plant in Detroit, Michigan.
-The 150 hp engine was acquired from Charles W. Nash who had an interest in the project.
+The mockup of his first thick-winged aircraft design was built at the Widman woodworking plant in Detroit, Michigan.
+The 150 hp engine was acquired from Charles W. Nash, who had an interest in the project.

-The first flight was in Dayton, Ohio 13 January 1919.
+The first flight was in Dayton, Ohio, on 13 January 1919.
 The pump shaft on the engine was broken, but the plane was flown anyway.
 Although the flight was successful, the test pilot Jimmie Johnson commented that the aircraft was too dangerous to fly because of the poor visibility.
 Stout later called the visibility "abominable".
 The test aircraft was put into storage.
 Soon afterward, Stout submitted British patent #149,708: a Batwing aircraft with the corners squared off rather than the oval design of the prototype.
 The updated aircraft was never produced.
-Stout went on to focus on more conventional aircraft featuring the advancement of all-metal construction, but maintained that the airplane of the future would look like the Batwing.
+Stout went on to focus on more conventional aircraft featuring the advancement of all-metal construction but maintained that the airplane of the future would look like the Batwing.

 Variants

 Stout drew up plans for a scaled-up version of the Batwing, with a 100-foot wingspan.
-The larger aircraft may have solved the visibility issues, but did not get past the planning stage.
+The larger aircraft may have solved the visibility issues but did not get past the planning stage.
 The all-metal "Batwing 11" was publicized as being capable of 200 mph with a forty-foot wingspan and magnesium construction.

 Stout also used the term "batwing" in the name of future aircraft that used cantilever wings.